hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 ```

 ## Advantages of externalised definitions
-- Externalized definitions have many advantages over traditional inline definitions.
+Externalized definitions have many advantages over traditional inline definitions.
 Here are a few
-- Loosely coupling data models, and definitions from Open API Specification.
+- Loosely coupling data models, and definitions from OpenAPI Specification.
 - Data models can be reused with common definitions.
-- This will reduce the Open API specification files significantly.
+- This will reduce the OpenAPI specification files significantly.
-- Easy to manage and govern open API specification files.
+- Easy to manage and govern OpenAPI specification files.

 ## Conclusion
-In this article, I have explained the four techniques to simplify the Open API specification using loosely coupled, reusable data model definitions.
+In this article, I have explained the four techniques to simplify the OpenAPI specification using loosely coupled, reusable data model definitions.
 I have also explained the advantages of these approaches.